bytebeamio/rumqtt/rumqttlog/docs/journal.md

 TODO
 ---------------------------

-- Subscriber should pull again from correct offset after reconnecting to a different broker
-- When a connection/replicator requests data from invalid topic, router doesn't return anything.
+-[ ] Subscriber should pull again from correct offset after reconnecting to a different broker -[X] When a connection/replicator requests data from invalid topic, router doesn't return anything.
 Links perform next poll only after receiving reply on previous request.
-Not replying anything might be a footgun
+Not replying anything might be a footgun -[ ] Limit number of connections
+-[ ] Limit connection rate
+-[ ] Limit number of topics in connection and router

 References